 Looking for a job?
 While some employers may be less likely to hire someone with tattoos, things are changing.
 Unless your tattoos are offensive, you shouldn’t worry too much about your ink impacting your chances of getting a job.
 According to the Harvard Business Review, having tattoos doesn’t hurt your prospects.

 Getting a tattoo sleeve requires thoughtful planning, time, and money.
 If you want to ensure you get a sleeve that will suit you perfectly, you need to find an artist who can merge your existing tattoos into a stunning, cohesive piece.

-Make sure you book a consultation, gather plenty of inspiration, and allow your tattoo artist to make suggestions.
-Getting a sleeve is an intricate and time-consuming process, but if you’ve covered your bases in advance, you’ll ultimately be thrilled with the result.
+Make sure you book a consultation, gather plenty of inspiration and allow your tattoo artist to make suggestions.
+Getting a sleeve is an intricate and time-consuming process, still, if you’ve covered your bases in advance, you’ll ultimately be thrilled with the result.

 When you eventually go ahead with getting your dream tattoo, it’s imperative that you always follow your tattoo artist’s aftercare advice closely, and be sure to invest in a high-quality tattoo healing lotion to aid recovery.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated, but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times, and work towards eliminating any lingering dryness and scabbing.